The Flagship Immersive Team Simulation

 Briefing

-You arrive in 1912.
+Your team arrives in 1912.
 The story is set.
-Your role is clear.
+Each role is clear.
 The pressure is real.
-Your team meets in the Titanic's wheelhouse.
+You gather in the Titanic's wheelhouse.

 2